datopia/pixyll/_drafts/db.md

 semantics less expressive than those of an all-nighter BASIC implementation.
 Given the effort and coordination involved in maintaining these histories, to fail to offer a _transparent_ means of analyzing them --- as a line, not a point
---- reveals a profligacy seldom seen since the brief reign of [Elagabalus](https://en.wikipedia.org/wiki/Elagabalus).
+--- is symptomatic of a profligacy seldom seen since the brief reign of [Elagabalus](https://en.wikipedia.org/wiki/Elagabalus).

 <div class="footnote">